An-him/alx-low_level_programming/0x00-hello_world/README.md

 	 program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
 6-size.c
 	C program that prints the size of various types on the computer it is compiled and run on.
+101-quote.c
+	C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error. allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts program should return 1 program should compile without any warnings when using the -Wall gcc option